Abraham Lincoln Association: History

-The ALA was formed in 1908 as the Lincoln Centennial Association to help lead the national celebrations of Lincoln's one hundredth birthday.
+The ALA was formed in 1908 as the Lincoln Centennial Association to help lead the national celebrations of Lincoln's 100th birthday the following year.
 The ALA's founders included United States Supreme Court Chief Justice Melville Weston Fuller, financier John Whitfield Bunn, United States Federal Judge J. Otis Humphrey, Speaker of the House Joseph G. Cannon, Illinois Governor Charles S. Deneen, Vice President Adlai E. Stevenson, and Illinois Senator Shelby Cullom.
+It hosted its inaugural centennial celebration in 1909 at the Illinois State Armory, featuring keynote speakers such as British Ambassador James Bryce, French Ambassador J.J.
+Jusserand, Robert Todd Lincoln, and William Jennings Bryan.

 In 1925, under the leadership of ALA President Logan Hay, Paul M. Angle became the ALA's first executive secretary.
 Angle led an effort in 1929 to change the organization's name to the Abraham Lincoln Association and, together with Benjamin Thomas and Harry Pratt, established the association's research and publication programs.
+In 1929, Angle exposed forged love letters between Lincoln and Ann Rutledge, upholding scholarly integrity in the field.
+In 1930 the ALA produced the monograph New Letters and Papers of Lincoln.

 Under the leadership of president George W. Bunn, the ALA launched the Abraham Lincoln Quarterly, a scholarly publication that would replace prior ALA publications, and a massive project to collect and transcribe all of Abraham Lincoln's known writings which eventually culminated in The Collected Works of Abraham Lincoln, edited by Roy P. Basler, Marion Dolores Pratt, and Lloyd A. Dunlap.
-It was published in 8 volumes (plus an index) between 1953 and 1955, with two supplemental volumes published in 1974 and 1990.
+It was published in eight volumes (plus an index) between 1953 and 1955, with two supplemental volumes published in 1974 and 1990.
 The Collected Works of Abraham Lincoln found critical success but strained the ALA financially.

 Throughout the 1950s, 1960s, and 1970s the ALA continued undertaking various commemoration projects and engaging in scholarship.
+It developed comprehensive day-by-day chronologies of Lincoln's life from 1809 to 1861, published as Lincoln Day By Day, which have been instrumental in authenticating documents and debunking forgeries.
+Other ALA publications include Benjamin Thomas's Lincoln’s New Salem (1934) and Paul Angle's “Here I Have Lived”: A History of Lincoln’s Springfield, 1821-1865 (1935).

 In early 1995, several acclaimed historians—including Harold Holzer and then-ALA president Frank J. Williams—left the ALA board of directors and formed their own scholarly group, the Lincoln Forum, following "policy disagreements, alleged conflicts of interest, strong personalities and claims from out-of-town historians that they had been refused access to Lincoln materials."
 In 2005, with the opening of the Abraham Lincoln Presidential Library, scholars of both organizations came together to "mend damaged fences from what's been called a 'civil war' within the Lincoln academic community."